 Smart gadgets give you all the flexibilities you need in one device.
 Most Smart devices allow customizations, remote viewing, etc. However, sometimes these devices experience glitches.
-These glitches can cause your device, in this case, TV to keep turning off.
+These glitches can cause your device, in this case, your TV, to keep turning off.

-It can be frustrating when your Samsung TV keeps turning off, and you can’t pinpoint the problem.
+It can be frustrating when your Samsung TV keeps turning off and you can’t pinpoint the problem.
 There are tons of reasons for which this may be happening.
-This article will be discussing ten reasons why your Samsung TV keeps turning off and ways to fix it.
+This article will discuss ten reasons why your Samsung TV keeps turning off and how to fix it.

 Why Samsung TV Keeps Turning Off and Fixes

-The primary reason your Samsung TV keeps turning off is usually due to problems with the TV settings or an error in connection with external devices.
+The primary reason your Samsung TV keeps turning off is usually due to problems with the TV settings or an error connecting with external devices.
 However, we will be exploring ten possible reasons beyond the usual along with their appropriate solutions.

 1. Outdated Software

-So, if you have not been updating your TV software, it may be the reason your TV keeps turning off.
+So, if you have not been updating your TV software, it may be why your TV keeps turning off.
 To rectify this, take the following steps:

 The update should take 30 minutes, and it could be more or less depending on how strong your network connection is.
 The TV must not go off during the update.
-If this happens, your Samsung TV can suffer a higher degree of damage.
+If this happens, your Samsung TV can suffer more damage.
 Ensure that you constantly check for updates, so your Samsung TV can stay updated.

 2. Eco-Solution Settings